 In the summer, children can cool down in the large paddling pool.

-Clivedon House is a magnificent National Trust property in Maidenhead.
+Clivedon House is a magnificent National Trust property on the Berkshire borders near Maidenhead.
 Its 376 acres of grounds make an ideal place for some outdoor family fun.

 Clivedon House has a fantastic play trail in the woods and there’s plenty of places to stop and build dens.
 But, one of the best bits for kids is the giant maze, built from over 1000 yew trees.